subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Spin glasses by themselves haven't become commercially important as materials, but the models that were built to explain their behavior had an unexpected side effect.
 They inspired the neural network models that were proposed in 1980s, initially by John Hopfield at Caltech, and later by Geoffrey Hinton and his collaborators.
 Hopfield regarded his network as a type of spin glass, more precisely as a modified SK model, and showed that the system can be made to function as an associative memory.
 Hopfield's great insight was the realization the interaction between spins in his model could be chosen in a manner such that it resulted in as many phases as there are memories to the stored, and moreover the equilibrum state in each phase corresponded with one of the stored memories.
 Hence if the system was initialized in a state that was near a stored memory, then it gradually settled into an equilibrium configuration that corresponded to that memory.

 Geoff Hinton and Pat Sejnowski were inspired by the Hopfield network, but they asked a different question.
 Instead of trying to remember the exact bit patterns, which is what the Hopfield network does, what if a network could be used to generate samples from the (unknown) probability distribution that the training data was drawn from.
 This is a very important problem in practice, for example consider the following: We have a bunch of N dimensional training data samples $(x_1,...,x_N)$ drawn from some unknown probability distribution $q(x_1,...,x_N)$.
 For example a sample could be an N pixel image, with each pixel assuming either black or white values.
-If the network can be trained to learn this probability distribution, then it can used it to generate new samples.
-Thus the network would become a generator of new images similar to those in the training set.
+If the network can be trained to learn this probability distribution, then it can used it to generate new samples and thus the network would become a generator of new images similar to those in the training set.
 This was the very beginning of the field of generative AI which has assumed such gigantic importance in the present day, with LLMs being the prime example.
 Hinton and Sejnowski named their network the Boltzmann machine, the reason being that the equilibrium Boltzmann distribution $p$ of their network served as an approximation to the unknown probability distribution $q$.
 How were they able to accomplish this?
 They did it introducing the idea of learning the inter-node interactions (or weights) from the training data such that the 'distance' between the distributions $p$ nand $q$ is minimized.
 The neural networks that that we use today are a direct descendant of these early models and use similar principles.

-## System with a Large Number of Interacting Particles
+## Systems with a Large Number of Interacting Particles

 Suppose a quantity $x$ can assume the discrete values $x_i, i=1,2,..n$ with the unknown probabilities $p_i$, and all that is known is the expectation $f_{av}$ of the function $f(x_i)$, so that